 Methods to prevent diseases and epidemics in ports

 In addition to keeping the distance between sailors and the mainland populations, in 1554 some basic sanitary measures were recommended to improve hygiene on ships, such as sweeping and cleaning the decks monthly, perfuming them with rosemary once a week.
-In his work, Dr. Lardizabal comments on washing planks and decks with vinegar, which has antiseptic properties, and periodically perfuming them with sulfur to reduce infections and scare away rodents and insects that contaminated the decks.
+In his work, Dr. Lardizabal comments on washing planks and decks with vinegar, which has antiseptic properties and periodically perfuming them with sulfur to reduce infections and scare away rodents and insects that contaminated the decks.

 As of the Ordinances of the Good Government of the Navy of the Ocean Sea of 1633, the existence of health personnel on the ships was made obligatory, an activity that fell to the figure of the surgeon-barber.
-This person, with no professional medical training, sometimes of converted Jewish origin, had the knowledge to cure wounds, perform amputations, pseudo-surgical procedures and administer some medicines.
+This person, with no professional medical training, sometimes of converted Jewish origin, knew to cure wounds, perform amputations, pseudo-surgical procedures and administer some medicines.
 In his spare time, he earned a few coins shaving the beards of the crew members with his instruments, which consisted of various blades and razors.

 It was not until 1748 that the first Royal College of Surgery of San Fernando was founded in Cadiz, Spain, providing the navy with a professional ship's surgeon, an individual with the necessary knowledge to practice the profession of doctor and pharmacist indistinctly.
 The surgeon had a medicine cabinet that contained mixtures called balsams, electuaries, plasters, and powders, made from medicinal plants such as cinchona, sarsaparilla, ipecac, and Simarouba, which were fused with small amounts of mercury, nitro, cyanide, alkaline salts, and other chemicals, depending on the case.
 Syrups of lemon and sour orange juice were among the remedies to combat all kinds of periodic fevers, which functioned as a preventive for scurvy since the end of the 18th century.